bahrus/xtal-props/README.md

 However, the decorator proposal has been sitting in limbo for quite some time, thus requiring a proprietary compiling tool of some sort.

-This component would probably switch to the decorator approach should they ever become standardized into EcmaScript.
+This component would probably switch to the decorator approach should that ever become standardized into EcmaScript.

-For now, this component will us a separate JSON-like configuration object.
+For now, this component will use a separate JSON-like configuration object.

 For example, suppose we define a JS class: